Configuring Block User Login

 Notify User

-Enable to send the notification email about possible attack to the user for whose login the attack is performed.
-The email will be send respecting the number of attempts specified in the Number of Failed Attempts Before Sending an Email property.
-Disabled by default
+Enables sending a notification email to the user whose account is under attack.
+Emails are sent according to the threshold set in the Number of Failed Attempts Before Sending an Email property.
+Disabled by default.